gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-pulling-vertices.md

 <div class="webgl_center"><img src="resources/cube-vertices-uv.svg" style="width: 400px;"></div>

-In the diagram above we can see that the left face's use of corner 3 needs texture coordinates 1,1 but in the right face's use of corner 3 needs texture coordinates 0,1.
+In the diagram above we can see that the left face's use of corner 3 needs texture coordinates 1,1 but the right face's use of corner 3 needs texture coordinates 0,1.
 The top face would need different texture coordinates as well.

 This is usually accomplished by expanding from 8 corner positions